Nutickets/api-demo/README.md

 </p>

 ## About Nutickets API Demo
 See `routes/web.php` for simple integration examples for the nutickets API.
+This repo is based off a fresh [Laravel 8.x](https://laravel.com/docs/8.x) installation